Practical Byzantine Reliable Broadcast on Partially Connected Networks (Extended version): Optimizing for Latency and Throughput

 Processes receive and forward Send, Echo and Ready messages that have been created according to Bracha's protocol, following a dissemination that Dolev's protocol determines.
 In the following, we describe several modifications that processes can implement when they create messages, following the reception of a message that has been delivered using Dolev's algorithm.
 These modifications reduce the total number of messages exchanged, and the overall bandwidth consumption.

-\textbf{Echo and Ready amplifications.} In Bracha's protocol, it is known (and necessary) that the reception of $f+1$ Readys in Bracha's protocol allows a process to generate its own ready message, if it has not done so already~\cite{Cachin+Guerraoui+Rodrigues:2011, raynal2018fault}.
+\textbf{Echo and Ready amplifications.} In Bracha's protocol, it is known (and necessary) that the reception of $f{+}1$ Readys allows a process to generate its own Ready message, if it has not done so already~\cite{Cachin+Guerraoui+Rodrigues:2011, raynal2018fault}.
 This situation can happen in Bracha's protocol because the links are asynchronous.
-However, we also observe that the delivery of $f+1$ Echos allows a process to generate its own Echo message, and send it if it was not sent before because the original Send message has not yet been delivered.
-Our modification MBD.2 of Send messages into single-hop messages makes this amplifications of Echos necessary.
+However, we also observe that the delivery of $f{+}1$ Echos allows a process to generate its own Echo message, and send it if it was not sent before.
+In addition, our modification MBD.2 of Send messages into single-hop messages makes this amplifications of Echos necessary.
+To accelerate the creation of an Echo message, one can also observe that delivering a Ready message allows the immediate creation and delivery of the associated Echo message.
+It might also happen that the Dolev-delivery of an Echo message allows a process to generate both its own Echo and its own Ready message.
+In such a case, the process only sends a Ready message.